eait-cups-printing/adobe-reader-rpm/README.md

 ## Bug fixes and enhancements
-The new AdobeReader binary RPM that is generated from the instructions in the next sections has a number of fixes and enhancements compared to the original RPM:
+The new AdobeReader binary RPM that is generated from the instructions in the following sections has a number of fixes and enhancements compared to the original RPM:
 - Missing `/bin/basename` requires dependency has been replaced with **coreutils**.
 - Missing `libidn.so.11` and `libpangox-1.0.so.0` are bundled in the new RPM